nihzh/nihzh.github.io/docs/Edinburgh/Privacy and Security with Machine Learning.md

 Sparse data: sparsity means that rows are more likely to be unique

-> In general, we cannot know the adversary’s background knowledge: we cannot bound it!
+> In general, we cannot know the adversary's background knowledge: we cannot bound it!